Mishra-Palak/Wealth-Wizard-Application/README.md

-# Money-Management-System
+# PERSONALISED MONEY MANAGEMENT SYSTEM
-This application is your personalized money tracker to check on your daily expenditure, and manage and analyse your spending.
+This application is your personalised money tracker to check on your daily expenditure, and manage and analyse your spending.

 ## OVERVIEW OF THE PROJECT
 A penny saved is a penny earned!!!